ImageMagick/Usage-Markdown/filter/index.md

 [![\[IM Output\]](color_box_distort.png)](color_box_distort.png)

 > ![](../img_www/expert.gif)![](../img_www/space.gif)
+> :EXPERT:
 > The support 'radius' for a cylindrical '`Box`' filter is increased from '`0.5`' to '`0.707`' (`sqrt(2)/2`).
 > This ensures the filter will always find at least one source pixel in the circular sample area (diagonally).
 > This is the minimum practical support size for any cylindrical filters.
 >
-> No other filter has this coverage problem, requiring a increase in support.
+> No other filter has this coverage problem, requiring an increase in support.
 >
 > ![](../img_www/expert.gif)![](../img_www/space.gif)
->
+> :EXPERT:
 > If the support is not at least '`0.707`', then you may get areas of your image in which the filter 'misses' all source pixels, and thus produce a [Resampling Failure](../distorts/#distort_failure).
 >
 > Using a larger support setting also produces interesting patterns.